Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Watch For:

-- Walking on the knees
+• Walking on the knees

-- Hind legs look paralyzed
+• Hind legs look paralyzed

-- The pig is sitting in a dog-sitting position with the front legs standing and the back legs sitting.
+• The pig is sitting in a dog-sitting position with the front legs standing and the back legs sitting.

-- Your pig is showing signs of pain
+• Your pig is showing signs of pain

 Let’s take a closer look at five of the reasons why pigs struggle to walk:

-Septic Laminitis: aka Bush Foot or Foot Rot
+Bush Foot or Foot Rot (Septic Laminitis)

-Bush Foot (Foot Rot) occurs when the skin of a pig’s foot is cut and infection enters.
+Pig bush Foot (Foot Rot) occurs when the skin of a pig’s foot is cut and infection enters.
 The foot becomes swollen and hot to the touch.
 It causes inflammation and redness in the hoof area.
 Pigs with Bush Foot often experience a reluctance to walk or become lame because of the pain.
 In other animals, Bush Foot is referred to as Foot Rot and can be caused by wet conditions.

 Treating Bush Foot

-Pig arthritis is caused by a bacterial infection, trauma, or lesions that developers into inflammation in the joints of the pig’s legs.
+Pig arthritis is caused by a bacterial infection, trauma, or lesions that develop into inflammation in the joints of the pig’s legs.
 It causes pigs to walk on their knees.
 Suckling piglets and sows are more likely to develop arthritis due to a bacterial infection resulting from trauma or lesions.
-Mycoplasma arthritis and Erysipelas arthritis is rarer in piglets, but can be found in growers after 10 weeks as the maternal antibodies dissipate.

 Treating Arthritis